-More and more general practices are using digital triage.
-This can help deal with staff shortages and increasing workloads.
-Digital triage especially helps to get the right care at the right place, says Wieger Vos, director of Uw Zorg Online.
-The company therefore sees the demand for digital triage tools growing enormously.
+More and more GP practices are using digital triage.
+This can help to deal with staff shortages and increasing workloads.
+Digital triage mainly helps to get the right care in the right place, says Wieger Vos, manager of Uw Zorg OnlineThe company is therefore seeing enormous growth in demand for digital triage tools.

 Self-care advice

-Workload and self-care
+Work pressure and self-care

-Encouraging self-care from practice
+Stimulating self-care through practice

 The promise of digital triage